Manoj G. Tirodkar: Career

 At 17, (1981) Manoj Tirodkar started his business career by assisting his father in his shipping agency business.
 He left that, and founded the Global Group in 1985.
 It was initially a single subscriber end telecom equipment company which over the years has become Global Group that offers telecom Infrastructure and network services to the Telecom Sector.

 Over the years, Global Group has expanded both organically and inorganically through merger and acquisition opportunities that have presented themselves.

 Manoj Tirodkar, established Global Group Enterprise, GTL to offer a range of network services including Network Planning & Design, Network Deployment, Network Operations & Maintenance, Infrastructure Management, Energy Management and Professional Services.
 It was listed in 1992 on the stock exchanges in India.
 For FY 2016–17, GTL has registered a consolidated income of Rs 1,673.68 Crore (US$249.94 Mn.)

 In 1995, Manoj Tirodkar created an Indian IT unicorn, Global Electronic Commerce Services Ltd (Global E-commerce)- a company that operated India's first private sector data network across major cities offering EDI, Email and Enhanced Fax Services among others in the B2B space.

 In 1996–97, GTL formed a JV with Broadsystem Multimedia, Australia, to start a Call Management Company in India for Business Process Outsourcing.

 Early 2000, Manoj Tirodkar led GTL to become one of the first companies in India to offer enterprise network services and managed services to medium and large corporates in the IT, ITeS, BFSI, Defense and the Hospitality segments.

 In 1999, Global E-commerce was monetized and later used its proceeds to create India's first Independent and neutral Telecom Tower Company.

 In 2004, having conceptualized a third party independent tower company, Manoj Tirodkar carved GTL Infra out of GTL Ltd. For FY 2016–17, GTL Infra registered revenue of Rs.
 2286 crores and EBIDTA of Rs.
 1,122 crores.

 Social responsibility

 Manoj Tirodkar, through Global Foundation, a Public Charitable Trust of the Global Group, has been contributing in the areas of education, health, disability, and community welfare.
 Over 2,00,000 beneficiaries have availed support from Global Foundation.

 Manoj Tirodkar, is an advocate of clean and green environment and through Global Group, has been focusing on reducing the carbon footprint by investing in solutions that improve the energy efficiency in telecom operations.

 Interests

-Manoj Tirodkar is a voracious reader.
+Manoj Tirodkar reads regularly.
 He also enjoys listening to music of all genres.
-Further, he is a great art aficionado, who also enjoys gardening, interior decoration and travelling.
+Further, he is an art aficionado, who also enjoys gardening, interior decoration and travelling.